frodeflem/gwont-browser-extensions/README.md

 # Travian HTML Exporter Extension

-This Chrome browser extension captures the HTML source of Travian game pages and uploads it to a specified external API for data analysis.
+This browser extension captures the HTML source of Travian game pages and uploads it to a specified external API for data analysis.
 It offers functionality similar to the Travco extension but was originally developed to work with a specific API maintained by the author.

+The extension currently supports Firefox and Chromium-based browsers.

 While the extension was not designed for use with third-party APIs, you are welcome to adapt it for your own backend.